3mdeb/verified-boot/measured_boot.md

 The TPM contains a volatile and non-volatile storage, which are not directly available to the rest of the system and are guarded by the TPM.
-Thanks to these storages, the TPM can be used as the the Root of Trust for Storage.
+Thanks to these storages, the TPM can be used as the Root of Trust for Storage.

 #### Platform Configuration Register (PCR)